 Hire in Canada, without a local entity

-At New Horizons, we offer a full suite of business services to help organizations expand into Canada.
-Our professional employer organization (Canada PEO & Canada Employer of Record), payroll, and employ of record services give you the ability to outsource all the difficult administration and compliance work so you can focus your efforts on a successful expansion.
+At New Horizons, we offer a full suite of business solutions for expansion into Canada.
+Our professional employer organization (Canada PEO & Canada Employer of Record) solution means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on expanding the business itself.

 Our Canada PEO simplifies hiring.